MicrosoftDocs/well-architected/well-architected/service-guides/azure-application-gateway.md

 > [!div class="checklist"]
 >
-> - **Use Application Gateway v2.** Use Application Gateway v2 in new deployments unless your workload specifically requires Application Gateway v1.
+> - **Use Application Gateway v2** in new deployments unless your workload specifically requires Application Gateway v1.
 >
 > - **Build redundancy in your design.** Spread Application Gateway instances across availability zones to improve fault tolerance and build redundancy.
 Traffic routes to other zones if one zone fails.
 For more information, see [Recommendations for using availability zones and regions](/azure/well-architected/reliability/regions-availability-zones).
 > - **Plan for rule updates.** Plan extra time for rule updates and other configuration changes before you access Application Gateway or make further changes.
 For example, you might need extra time to remove servers from a back-end pool because they have to drain existing connections.